 5.5.2.
-Impact on transfers between Providers
+Transfers between Providers when a Participant has a Serious Incident and/or Reactive MSP

 Participants with a current Provider-lodged Serious Job Seeker Incident Report and/or Reactive MSP seeking a transfer to a different Provider can only be transferred with the involvement of the Department.
+For more information, Providers should refer to the relevant transfer processes for their program.